• Home

 Picture

-Once again we are thrilled that Kilikai Kendoklub will be performing their beautiful martial art at 15:00 (3 PM CEST) in the front garden!
+Once again we are thrilled that Kilikai Kendoklub will be performing their beautiful martial art at 15:00 in the front garden!

 Kendo is a modern Japanese martial art based on Kenjutsu.
 Kenjutsu refers to the swordsmanship of the Samurai class, however Kendo uses Shinai (swords purely made of bamboo) instead.